Arielv1/django-vue-starterproject/README.md

-# Start project for web application with Django REST api configured as the backend and Vue.Js as the frontend.
+# Starter Project - Django For Backend, Vue.Js As Frontend

 ** Note: If you wish to run the project in a virtualenv run the following command in terminal: Scripts\activate